 When a Load is connected across the secondary terminals, as shown in fig. current in transformer I2 flows through the secondary winding.
 The secondary current I2 sets up its own MMF and hence a secondary flux ϕ2.
 The secondary flux ϕ2 opposes the main flux ϕ set up by the exciting current in transformer I0 according to Lenz’s law.
 The opposing secondary flux ϕ2 weakens the main ϕ, so primary back emf E1 is reduced.
 SO difference of applied Voltage VI and back emf E1 increases, therefore, more current in the transformer is drawn from the source flowing through the primary winding until the original value of flux ϕ is obtained.
 It again causes an increase in back emf E1 and it adjusts itself as such that there is a balance between applied voltage V1 and back emf E1.
 Let the additional primary current in transformer I1‘.
 The current I1‘ is in phase opposition with secondary current I2 and is called the counterbalancing current.
 The additional current I1‘ sets up an MMF N1I1‘ producing flux ϕ1‘ in the same direction as that of main flux and cancels the flux ϕ2 produced by secondary MMF N2I2 being equal in magnitude.

 or I1‘ = (N2/N1)I2

-The total primary current in transformer I1 is, therefore, phasor sum of primary counter-balancing current in transformer I1‘ and no-load current in transformer I0 ,which will be approximately equal to I1‘ as I0 is usually very small in comparison to I1‘ .
-Thus, the primary current in transformer increases when a load is connected across secondary of transformer.
+The total primary current in transformer I1 is, therefore, the phasor sum of the primary counter-balancing current in transformer I1‘ and the no-load current in transformer I0, which will be approximately equal to I1‘ as I0 is usually very small in comparison to I1‘.
+Thus, the primary current in the transformer increases when a load is connected across the secondary of the transformer.